 This feature allows the user to decide how the system controls the speeds of the onboard fans.
 The CPU temperature and the fan speed are correlative.
-When the CPU on-die temperature increases, the fan speed will also increase, and vise versa.
-If set to "Server", the fan speed will be set to optimize server performance.
-If the option is set to "Workstation", the fan speed is set to optimize workstation performance.
-Select "Quiet" for the fans to operate as quiet as possible.
-Select "Disable" to disable the fan speed control function to allow the onboard fans to run at the full speed (12V) at all time.
+When the CPU on-die temperature increases, the fan speed will also increase, and vice versa.
+If the option is set to "3-pin fan", the fan speed is controlled by voltage.
+If the option is set to "4-pin", the fan speed will be controlled by Pulse Width Modulation (PWM).
+Select "3-pin" if your chassis came with 3-pin fan headers.
+Select "4-pin" if your chassis came with 4-pin fan headers.
+Select "Workstation" if your system is used as a Workstation.
+Select "Server" if your system is used as a Server.
+Select "Disable" to disable the fan speed control function to allow the onboard fans to constantly run at full speed (12V).
 The Options are: 1.
-Server, 2.
-Workstation, 3.
-Quiet, 4.
-Disable (Fans run at the full speed.)
+Disable, 2.
+3-pin (Server), 3.
+3-pin (Workstation), 4.
+4-pin (Server) and 5.
+4-pin (Workstation).